-- General Recommendation: Vote case-by-case on shareholder proposals that seek preemptive rights, taking into consideration:

-- The size of the company;
+- > The size of the company;

-- > The shareholder base; and
+- The shareholder base; and

 - > The liquidity of the stock.

 Preferred Stock Authorization

 General Recommendation: Vote for proposals to increase the number of authorized preferred shares where the primary purpose of the increase is to issue shares in connection with a transaction on the same ballot that warrants support.